bruceschaller/node-modbus-rtu/README.md

 #### master.writeMultipleRegisters(slave, start, array) -> promise
 Modbus function write multiple registers.

-You can set starting register and data array.
+Set the starting register and data array.
 Register from `start` to `array.length` will be filled with array data

 * **slave** - slave address (1..247)
 * **start** - starting register number for write